 The floral array is a long conical loosely branched spreading cluster of individual panicles.
 The panicles contain very small leaves.
 Each panicle has clusters of flower heads, each head is only 1/2 inch long.

-The flowers each have 12 to 20 pale yellow bisexual ray florets which have blunt tips with 5 small teeth.
-The involucre has several series of overlapping slender, hairless, blue-green phyllaries.
+The flowers each have 12 to 20 pale yellow bisexual ray florets, the rays have blunt tips with 5 small teeth.
+Disc florets are absent.
+The filaments and anthers of the five stamens of each ray floret are tightly appressed around the single style which has a branched tip.
+Flower rays absorb moisture and dissipate rapidly (are deliquescent) and thus are open only one day, but the flower buds do not open all at once so the bloom time of a large plant can last about a month.
+The florets are surrounded by several series of overlapping slender, hairless, blue-green phyllaries.
 These number 5 to 13+, mostly equal in size, with tips that are erect or slightly reflexed when the head is in fruit.
-The filaments and anthers of the five stamens of each ray flower are tightly appressed around the style.
-Flower rays absorb moisture and dissipate rapidly (are deliquescent) and thus are open only one day, but the flower buds do not open all at once so the bloom time of a large plant can last about a month.

 Habitat: Prickly lettuce is found in fields and disturbed places.
 It grows from a taproot in a variety of soils that are mesic to dry.
 It requires full sun.
 It regenerates from seed.

 Names: The genus Lactuca, is Latin for 'milk' referring to the milky juice of the plant.
 The species, serriola, is also Latin for 'in ranks" referring to the way the leaves line up directionally.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The alternate common name of 'Compass Plant' is explained above.
-'Milk Thistle' refers to the milky sap and 'English Thistle' refers to the plant having been introduced, thought to be is seed from England.
+'Milk Thistle' refers to the milky sap and 'English Thistle' refers to the plant having been introduced to North America supposedly mixed in with good crop seed from England.
 The 'thistle' part refers to the resemblance of the leaves to thistle leaves.

 Comparisons: Similar appearing plants are Wild Lettuce, L. canadensis, and the sow thistles, particularly the Prickly Sow Thistle, Sonchus asper.
 Wild Lettuce leaves lack the prickles and spiny mid-rib.
 Prickly Sow Thistle lacks the spiny mid-rib and the yellow flower is much larger.